semrush/intergalactic/website/docs/filter-group/filter-include-exclude/filter-include-exclude.md

 @## Abbreviations and tooltips

-If the names of filters "Include keywords" and "Exclude keywords" do not fit completely, abbreviate them to "Include" and "Exclude", respectively.
+If the names of filters "Include keywords" and "Exclude keywords" don’t fit completely, abbreviate them to "Include" and "Exclude", respectively.

 ![filter tooltips](static/tooltips.png)